 - You must not have a criminal record or pose a threat to national security.

-- You must meet the suitability requirements for the UK spouse visa extension, including not breaking any UK immigration laws.
+- You must meet the suitability requirements for the UK spouse visa extension, including complying with UK immigration laws.

-- You will need to provide evidence of your relationship with your partner, such as photographs, shared bills or bank statements, or a joint tenancy or mortgage agreement.
+When applying for the extension, you will need to provide supporting documents, including your valid passport, evidence of your relationship, proof of your partner’s immigration status in the UK, and the visa application fee.
+Additionally, evidence of your relationship with your partner, such as photographs, shared bills or bank statements, and joint tenancy or mortgage agreements, is crucial.

 Indefinite Leave to Remain (ILR)

 To qualify for permanent residence, known as Indefinite Leave to Remain (ILR) in the UK on a spouse visa, you must meet the following key eligibility criteria: